 Obviously being gay does not define which attraction most of us will want to see in each city and most queer travelers will simply want to check out the top things to see in Brisbane during the day!
 Brisbane is a very safe city, and gay travelers in Brisbane do not need to take any extra precautions regarding public displays of affection in this very tolerant and progressive city.

-If you are at a loss for things to do in Gay Brisbane or can’t decide – we recommend hiring a car and heading to one of the beautiful beaches during the day, or the seemingly endless supply of trendy coffee-shop and fabulous dining.
+If you are at a loss for things to do in Gay Brisbane or can’t decide – we recommend hiring a car and heading to one of the beautiful beaches during the day, or the seemingly endless supply of trendy coffee-shops and fabulous dining.
 Or you explore the wilder lures of Queensland.
 You can choose if we mean the wild rainforest and coastline or the hedonistic nightlife of Brisbane here…

 Highlights Of Gay Brisbane

 - Brisbears – A social club promoting the brotherhood of gay men who openly challenge the stereotypical image of the male ideal, men who are uninterested in society’s perception of gay men as hyper-thin, hairless, fashion victims, who instead celebrate the fact that they are sometimes large, less than perfect, and sometimes hairy all over.
 Bears share a broad and rich connection with their bodies, with nature and with spirit.
-Brisbears started in 1993 and currently holds around 200 members from all over the state, Australia, and the rest of the world.
+Brisbears started in 1993 and currently holds around 200 members from all over Queensland, Australia, and the rest of the world.
 Their members come from all walks of life, and it is their compassionate, relaxed and non-judgemental attitude towards one another that represents the true hallmark of the bear community.
 Each month they gather together for friendly times, and to celebrate our common interests within the Sportsman Hotel on the 3rd Saturday of each month.
 So come on in, say woof to the boys, and give them a great, big, bear hug.
 They also host one-off events including Bear Go Wet n Wild and UnderBear parties, listed on their Facebook page.

 - Biking Brisbane – Take a bike tour through Brisbane to see some of the city’s top sights and destinations, from South Bank Parklands to the City Botanic Gardens.
 Enjoy the cooling breeze on your face as you cruise down bike paths that run near the Brisbane River, and explore the history and culture of the city.
 With many of the city’s best eateries, shops, and bars all begging you to stop, why not make a whole day of it!